 - The department in which the student is enrolled must endorse and approve the student's participation in the conference.
 Electronic submission of a student’s application form will serve as the department's statement of endorsement.
 Departmental endorsement certifies that the department has verified the student's participation in the conference.

-- For internal processes, departments may continue to use the Graduate College form (PDF) if they choose, but applications must be submitted to the Graduate College electronically at https://illinois.edu/fb/sec/3352976.
+- Departments may continue to use the Graduate College form (PDF) internally if they choose, but applications to the Graduate College must be done using the electronical submission form.
 (Students may not submit via this link; they must submit directly to their department.)

-- Funds will be transferred to the State CFOP account number that is provided on the web form.
+- Funds will be transferred to the State or ICR CFOP that is provided on the web form.
+Gift fund codes cannot be used.
 This allows the awarding unit to determine whether the payment to the student should be processed as a reimbursement or as a travel grant.
 The determination should be based upon whether or not the University is the primary beneficiary of the student travel.
 If the student travels on behalf of the University, the payment should be processed as a travel reimbursement through University Payables.
 Once the transfers have been processed, the departmental graduate contact will receive a summary report via e-mail showing all awards given to students in their department.

 - If students are traveling under University sponsorship, campus policy requires students to purchase CISI insurance through the Study Abroad Office if they travel outside of the United States.
 More information about the CISI insurance can be found on the Study Abroad Office website at: www.studyabroad.illinois.edu/faculty_staff/planning/insurance.aspx.

 Unit size is based on 10th day enrollment numbers as reported by DMI (report #1) for programs housed in the unit.